NBA Rumors: Carmelo Anthony To Miami Heat Makes Sense, Per ‘Sports Illustrated’

-It has been more three weeks since the Chicago Bulls waived Carmelo Anthony, but the 10-time NBA All-Star is yet to find a new home as an unrestricted free agent.
+It has been more than three weeks since the Chicago Bulls waived Carmelo Anthony, but the 10-time NBA All-Star is yet to find a new home as an unrestricted free agent.
 Though some people are suggesting that it’s time for him to retire, Anthony knew that he still has lots of gas left in his tank, believing that his NBA career is far from over.

 Carmelo Anthony may have struggled to make himself fit with the Oklahoma City Thunder and the Houston Rockets, but he could still be a great addition to a team who needs to boost their bench scoring.
 Chris Mannix of Sports Illustrated thinks that Anthony is currently the “biggest name” available on the buyout market.